hartrusion/RbmkSimulator/README.md

   should not have any issues getting a java runtime for your distribution.
 </details>

-To run the Simulator, extract the file from Package.zip and run it in terminal with
+To run the Simulator, simply run the. jar with the Java Runtime.
+You could open a terminal and run

     java -jar RbmkSimulator.jar